superlinked/VectorHub/docs/use_cases/retrieval_augmented_generation_eval_qdrant_ragas.md

 print (query_with_context(query = "what is quantization?"))

 ##Outputs
-#Quantization is a feature in Qdrant that allows for efficient storage and search of high-dimensional vectors by transforming them into a new representation while preserving relative distances between vectors.
-This feature leverages the power of quantum computing and quantum entanglement to create highly efficient vector search algorithms.
+#Quantization is a process that converts traditional float32 vectors into qbit vectors, which can then be used in quantum computing to speed up the search process in ANNs.
+#This is explained in detail in the article "Quantum Quantization and Entanglement" (source: articles/quantum-quantization.md).
+#Additionally, you can also check out the blog post "Binary Quantization and Vector Space Talk" by Andrey Vasnetsov (source: blog/binary-quantization-andrey-vasnetsov-vector-space-talk-001.md) for more information on how this process works.
 ```

 One key thing to understand is that RAGAS work inherently with datasets for evaluations for it is a good idea to create a set of questions and ground truth to help create an evaluation dataset to assess our RAG system.
 We are leveraging the dataset [https://huggingface.co/datasets/atitaarora/qdrant_doc_qna](https://huggingface.co/datasets/atitaarora/qdrant_doc_qna) to create our evaluation set from our RAG pipeline and execute it as shown [before](https://www.notion.so/Evaluating-RAG-with-RAGAS-ef0de436a00748c7bba9fd7161cd76cc?pvs=21).

-### Lets evaluate , how good is our RAG !!
+**Lets evaluate , how good is our RAG !!**

 Its as simple as importing the desired metrics: